SatrikoAditya/kitaLulus-technicalTest/README.md

 - run on terminal `docker exec question-app sequelize db:create`
 - run on terminal `docker exec question-app sequelize db:migrate`
 - this app run on port 3000
-- Please read the `api-doc` to know list of endpoints
+- Please read the `api-doc.md` to know list of endpoints